KozlovKV/NSU-repo/materials/1/digital_platforms/konsp.md

 - `rsect <sLabel>` - indicates about execution of separated part of program
   - `<sLabel>>` - was written with `>` instead of `:`
 - `rti` - return from interrupt subroutine
-- `ldc` - read instruction from separate area for instructions in Harward architecture
 - `set` - disable / enable interrupting

 ## Save/load/move data